 - www.crystalknows.com is a site that provides tools for understanding your personality and communication style, as well as improving your communication with others.

 - It is better to show up late than not at all.

-- Students should be prepared to ask questions at the beginning of class that occurred to them as they thought more about the previous class discussion (or on-line lecture).
+- Students should be prepared to ask questions that have occurred to them as they thought more about the previous class discussion (or on-line lecture).
 Class notes will be valuable in this respect.
-However, students should not be preoccupied with note-taking during discussions.
-It is far better to make notes brief during class, and then post or write a journal entry of thoughts after class.
+You will get more out of your reading and listening when you write a journal entry of your thoughts after class.
 Students may then refer back to journal entries prior to or during the next class.

 - Smart phones and the internet make us smarter.
 They give us access to facts and information that we no longer have to memorize.
-Please bring your network-enabled devices to class and be prepared to use them to enhance our learning experience.
+Please make us of your network-enabled devices to enhance your learning experience.
 However, use of all electronic devices is prohibited during exams.

-- Class periods are discussion-based.
+- Learning is discussion-based.
 Typically, some extroverts participate more readily than others, but it is often the case that one person who asks a question or makes a comment gives voice to something that many others in the class are also thinking.
 All students are expected to enhance the classroom experience, and students may be called on by the Instructors to respond to questions.